jemappelle187/alpha-snipes/MISSED_SIGNAL_ANALYSIS.md

 ## Immediate Action

 For this specific transaction:
-- It's **11.7 minutes old** - too old to trade now
+- The **BUY was 15 hours ago** - way too old to trade now
+- The **SELLs were 15-16 minutes ago** - also too old (5x over the 3-minute limit)
-- Price has likely moved significantly
+- Price has likely moved significantly since the BUY
+- Alpha already sold their position (4 sells totaling ~$304K)
-- Not worth entering at this point
+- **Not worth entering at this point** - we're way too late

+### Why This Happened

+**Most Likely Scenario:**
+1. Bot wasn't running 15 hours ago when the BUY happened
+2. OR bot was running but had a detection/classification failure
+3. OR alpha wallet wasn't in the active list 15 hours ago

+**The SELLs (15-16 minutes ago):**
+- These are SELL signals, not BUY signals
+- Bot only copies BUY signals, not SELLs
+- So even if detected, bot wouldn't act on them

-**But we should fix the system to catch future transactions!**
+**But we should fix the system to catch future BUY transactions!**

 ---